 Six Popular Plant Care Myths Debunked

-At your accounts, you are the plant expert.
+At your accounts, you are the plant care expert.

-You can take advantage of the opportunity to spread good will by answering questions on plants from the people around you.
-But if you haven’t spent a lot of time on the forums or reading through houseplant books or sites, you may not know of the prevalence of outdated practices, misunderstood processes, and downright misinformation.
+You can seize the opportunity to spread goodwill by answering questions on plants from the people around you.
+But if you haven’t spent a lot of time scrolling the forums, reading through houseplant books, or following horticulture websites, you may not know of the prevalence of outdated practices, misunderstood processes, and downright misinformation.
 You are in a unique position to explode these myths wherever they crop up and bring the enlightenment of professional plant care to the muddled masses.

 Here, in no particular order, are the most common myths you’re likely to confront.